Intel (INTC) Gets a Hold Rating from Oppenheimer

 According to TipRanks.com, Schafer is a top 100 analyst with an average return of 24.6% and a 79.2% success rate.
 Schafer covers the Technology sector, focusing on stocks such as Advanced Micro Devices, Akoustis Technologies, and NXP Semiconductors.

-Currently, the analyst consensus on Intel is a Hold with an average price target of $51.44, representing a 0.3% upside.
-In a report issued on January 21, Jefferies also upgraded the stock to Hold with a $64.00 price target.
+The word on The Street in general, suggests a Hold analyst consensus rating for Intel with a $51.44 average price target, a -0.9% downside from current levels.
+In a report issued on December 30, Morgan Stanley also maintained a Hold rating on the stock with a $60.00 price target.

 See today’s analyst top recommended stocks >>